Claudiomics/azure-database-migration/README.md

 ### Restoring the Database on Development Environment

 1. I provisioned another Azure Windows VM to use as a development evnironment, following the [same method as before](#Provisioning-the-Windows-Virtual-Machine), and named my machine `development-vm`, before connecting to it using Microsoft Remote Desktop.
-2. I connected to the machine, logged onto Microsoft Azure and downloaded the `` file from Blob storage.
-I copied this file from where it was automatically saved to the filepath `f` so I could use it for creating the backup.
+2. I connected to the machine, logged onto Microsoft Azure and downloaded the database file from Blob storage.
+I copied this file from where it was automatically saved in the `Downloads` folder and pasted it to the filepath `C:\Program Files\Microsoft SQL Server\MSSQL16.MSSQLSERVER\MSSQL\Backup\` so I could use it for creating the backup.
-3. On my development-vm, I installed and downloaded SQL Server Management as shown [before](#SQL-Server-and-SSMS), and opened it.
+3. On my development-vm, I installed and downloaded SQL Server  and SSMS as shown [before](#SQL-Server-and-SSMS), and opened it.
 4. I connected to the server and right clicked the database > `Restore` > `Device`, selected the .bak file from the backup folder and clicked `Add`.
 <img width="378" alt="Screenshot 2024-03-01 at 17 05 12" src="https://github.com/Claudiomics/azure-database-migration/assets/149532217/6da907c5-a9bc-4e2a-90f9-12cdaac07195">
 <img width="989" alt="Screenshot 2024-03-01 at 16 24 04" src="https://github.com/Claudiomics/azure-database-migration/assets/149532217/11c74607-8f08-41db-bac7-6c41e739e0d8">